edgexfoundry/device-onvif-camera/doc/ONVIF-protocol.md

 </SOAP-ENV:Envelope>
 ```

-Since the SOAP is a HTTP call, the device service can just do the transformation between REST(JSON) and SOAP(XML).
+Since the SOAP message is an HTTP call, the device service can just do the transformation between REST(JSON) and SOAP(XML).

 For the concept of implementation:
 - The device service accepts the REST request from the client, then transforms the request to SOAP format and forward it to the Onvif camera.